viet34tqc/notebook/nextjs.md

 ## getStaticPath

-This function create pre-rendered HTML pages depending on the path you return.
+This function helps Next know which dynamic pages to pre-render

 Let's say you have a bunch of single posts.
-These posts is fetched from an API and you need to create routes for them at build time (`next build`).
-This is done in `getStaticPath` function
+These posts are fetched from an API and Next needs to know their ids in advance.
+This is done in `getStaticPath` function.
+It returns the path that contains an array with every route for this dynamic url.

 ```js
 export const getStaticPaths = async () => {